LitGroup/money.dart/README.md

 #### Decimal Separator
 Numbers use a decimal separator to separate the integer and factional component of a number.

-In the english speaking world the period (.) is used as the decimal separator however in large parts of the world the comma (,) is used as the decimal separator.
+In the english speaking world the period (.) is used as the decimal separator, however in large parts of the world the comma (,) is used as the decimal separator.

 e.g.